 But there are reasons this book has influenced our culture, arguably, more than any other text.
 There are reasons it continues to sell more copies than any other book, every year.

 Yeah. that reason is the threat of eternal hellfire.
 Do you really think, Jonathan, that all or even most of those people buying the Bible are actually reading it?
 You know the Christicles don’t actually read their holy book, right?
-Were you aware of the recent study done, that concluded atheists and agnostics score the highest in religious knowledge?
-Followed by Jews, then Mormons… The crucifix crowd barely even ranks…
+Were you aware of the recent study done that concluded atheists and agnostics score the highest in religious knowledge?
+Followed by Jews, then Mormons.
+The crucifix crowd barely even ranks.

 The patient and attentive reader of the Bible will be repaid tenfold.

 Have you ever read the Illuminatus Trilogy by Robert Shea and Robert Anton Wilson?
-If you have, you know you’re dealing with an overly absurdist plot, probably one of the most absurdist plots ever written.
+If you have, you know you’re dealing with an overly absurdist plot, probably one of the most absurd ever written.
 There are talking dolphins and underwater cities and giant, worldwide conspiracies tying into numerology and mind control.
 It’s completely insane, but it’s meant to be this way.
 It’s designed to be over the top, to poke and prod at your cognitive dissonance.
-You are not supposed to believe it, yet many feel there are truths within it’s pages.
+You are not supposed to believe it, yet many feel there are truths within its pages.
 Many are on the verge of believing the entire trilogy.
 That, my friends, is a terrifying thought.

-Of every book I have ever read, the only one that has ever exceeded the absurdity of the Illuminatus Trilogy, is the Holy Bible.
-And billions take that book at it’s word.
+Of every book I have ever read, the only one that has ever exceeded the absurdity of the Illuminatus Trilogy is the Holy Bible.
+And billions take that book at its word.